Nowak0/Word2Vec/README.md

 ## Project Objective

-The primary goal is to map words from a dataset (here: Mary Shelley's *Frankenstein*, ~75000 words) into a continuous vector space where words that appear in similar contexts obtain similar vector representations.
+The primary goal is to map words from a dataset (here: Mary Shelley's *Frankenstein*) into a continuous vector space where words that appear in similar contexts obtain similar vector representations.
 This project focuses on the optimization of word embeddings using gradient descent.

 ## Dataset